-The Graduate Medical Sciences Office will make every effort to assist you in the AADSAS application process providing support in the follow areas:
+The Oral Health Sciences Office will make every effort to assist you in the AADSAS application process providing support in the following areas:

 - Personal Statement critique

 - Preparation of Letter Packet

 - Dental School Letter Submission Process for OHS Student

 - OHS Recommender Instructions

 - OHS Letter Request Form

-- Potential letters to be included are from the: Program Director, Core Science Faculty, Research mentor and other Post-undergraduate mentors and/or supervisors.
+- Potential letters to be included are from the: Program Director, Core Science Faculty, Research mentor and other post-undergraduate mentors and/or supervisors.

 - Interview preparation

 - School selection

-We strongly encourage accepted students to speak with Dr. Davies, Program Director, before submitting AADSAS in June prior to August matriculation.
+We strongly encourage accepted students to speak with Dr. Davies, Program Director, before submitting to AADSAS in June prior to August matriculation.